bryfox/geokit/README.markdown

 * IP Geocoder - geocodes an IP address using hostip.info's web service.
 * Geoplugin.net -- another IP address geocoder

+### Yahoo Geocoder notes

+Sometime around 26 Sep 2012, Yahoo! announced their [BOSS Geo service](http://www.ysearchblog.com/2012/09/26/boss-geo/) and silently released 2.0 of the Placefinder API with breaking changes.
+This code currently supports the basic changes from Placefinder v2.0.
+I have not updated any of the tests, since the Placefinder service will be discontinued on 17 Nov in favor of BOSS, which is a more drastic change.

 ### Google Geocoder Tricks

 The Google Geocoder sports a number of useful tricks that elevate it a little bit above the rest of the currently supported geocoders.
 For starters, it returns a `suggested_bounds` property for all your geocoded results, so you can more easily decide where and how to center a map on the places you geocode.
 Here's a quick example: